vitorestevam/mimic/README.md

 ## How to use

 -f Refers to the file you want to mimetiza

--r Refers to the rules you want to apply
+The trailing arguments refers to the rules you want to apply

 ```
-mimic -f ./file -r uuid date
+mimic -f ./log.log  uuid date
 ```

 ## Available rules